websockets-rs/rust-websocket/README.md

 cargo run --example autobahn-server
 ```

-To test the server implementation.
-The spec files are available [here](http://cyderize.github.io/rust-websocket/autobahn).
+~~To test the server implementation.
+The spec files are available [here](http://websocket-rs.github.io/rust-websocket/autobahn).~~ No longer correct.

-The results of these tests are available [here](http://cyderize.github.io/rust-websocket/autobahn).
+~~The results of these tests are available [here](http://websocket-rs.github.io/rust-websocket/autobahn).~~ No longer correct.

 ## License